runalsh/easylinux/README.md

                 yandex repo for debian and ubuntu
 Plans:

-        all observability tools as docker-compose file, d-c an jinja template pushgateway
+        all observability tools as docker-compose file, d-c as jinja template pushgateway
         angie (nginx fork) with proxy_connect and lua modules + console all observability services throu angie (idn)